What is Fellow?

 So how does Fellow do this?

-Fellow is comprised of 4 main sections that interact with one another.
+Fellow is comprised of several main components that interact with one another.

-The feedback section: an inbox to send out feedback requests, give feedback, and receive feedback about yourself.
+The feedback inbox: an inbox to send out feedback requests, give feedback, and receive feedback about yourself.
 [Available on Business and Enterprise plans]

 Did this answer your question?